harvardadvocate/main-website/src/pages/content/nothing.md

- Long before I had the motor control to make my stubby fingers press *play *or *rewind, *she began to curate a collection of CDs for my auditory consumption.
+ Long before I had the motor control to make my stubby fingers press *play* or *rewind*, she began to curate a collection of CDs for my auditory consumption.
 We’d pop them into the stereo, and feeding time would begin: soaring voices and charging trumpet crescendos like bites of quiche, baked to eggy perfection.